Transforming autoinflammatory disease treatment

 Katerina Chatzi, Ph.D.

-Chief Executive Officer, President and Co-founder
+Co-founder, Chief Executive Officer and President

 Postdoc, Molecular and Cellular Biology